CNAG-Biomedical-Informatics/convert-pheno/docs/tutorial.md

   --out-dir out/
 ```

 In mapping-file workflows, the top-level `beacon` section can override synthesized `datasets` and `cohorts` metadata.
+This currently applies to `csv2bff`, `redcap2bff`, and `cdisc2bff`, which are the routes that use a mapping file.

 ## CSV to BFF